EOEboh/personal-site/src/content/blog/the-key-to-faster-teams-is-stacked-feature-based-prs.md

 # The Key To Faster Teams is Stacked, Commit-Based PRs

-Imagine this scenario— You work at a fast-moving healthcare startup as a developer, and you are tasked to implement two high-priority features on the healthcare app that are interconnected.
+Imagine this scenario— You work at a fast-moving healthcare startup as a developer, and you are tasked to implement three high-priority features on the healthcare app that are interconnected.
 The features include:

 1. The user can send _chat complaints_ to a chosen consultant doctor.
 2. Consultant doctors can request the user to _schedule a meeting_ at a certain date.